Philippines halts sale of dengue vaccine as Sanofi downplays risk

 Dengue is a mosquito-borne tropical disease that kills about 20,000 people a year and infects hundreds of millions.

-Reporting by Manolo Serapio Jr. in Manila and Ben Hirschler in London; Additional reporting by Karen Lema in Manila; Editing by Raju Gopalakrishnan
+Reporting by Manolo Serapio Jr. in Manila and Ben Hirschler in London; Additional reporting by Karen Lema in Manila and Tom Miles in Geneva; Editing by Raju Gopalakrishnan